-Use of Information
+Use and Sharing of Information

-Any information that you disclose when uploading content to ProtectMyPublicMedia.org through the “Tell Your Story” feature, submitting a comment to a blog, or otherwise Submitting User Materials, , is likely to become public.
-This information may be posted on ProtectMyPublicMedia.org, NPR.org, APTS.org, or the websites of local NPR and PBS member stations.
-In addition, ProtectMyPublicMedia.org, NPR, APTS and local NPR and PBS member stations may use, copy, sublicense, modify, transmit, publically perform, display, create derivative works of, host, index, cache, tag, encode, and/or adapt any User Materials, and any information contained therein, in any and all media formats or channels, whether now known or hereafter devised, including, but not limited to, ProtectMyPublicMedia.org, NPR.org, APTS.org, the websites of local NPR and PBS member stations, other third party web sites, applications, and services, over the air (on radio or television), and on mobile platforms.
+If you sign a petition or otherwise take action to urge your lawmakers to support public media, your name, email address, and address will be shared with lawmakers and/or their offices.
+Any information that you disclose when participating in the ProtectMyPublicMedia.org social networking features, forums or discussions, or when uploading content to ProtectMyPublicMedia.org, submitting a comment to a blog, or otherwise Submitting User Materials, may become public.
+This information may be posted on ProtectMyPublicMedia.org, and the websites, applications, features, and services of ACPR, APTS Action, NPR, APTS, local NPR and PBS member stations, or campaign partners.
+In addition, ProtectMyPublicMedia.org, ACPR, APTS Action, NPR, APTS, local NPR and PBS member stations, campaign partners, and national and public media distributors and producers that participate in ProtectMyPublicMedia.org may use, copy, sublicense, modify, transmit, publicly perform, display, create derivative works of, host, index, cache, tag, encode, and/or adapt any User Materials, and any information contained therein, in any and all media formats or channels, whether now known or hereafter devised, including, but not limited to, ProtectMyPublicMedia.org, the websites, applications, features, and services of ACPR, APTS Action, NPR, APTS, local NPR and PBS member stations, and campaign partners, other third party websites, applications, features, and services, over the air (on radio or television), and on mobile platforms.

-Excluding information provided by the user when uploading content to ProtectMyPublicMedia.org through the “Tell Your Story” feature, submitting a comment to a blog, or otherwise Submitting User Materials to ProtectMyPublicMedia.org, which may become public as discussed above, personally-identifying information collected by ProtectMyPublicMedia.org is not provided to outside parties except ProtectMyPublicMedia.org service vendors, and other third parties when the user specifically consents to such distribution (such as the disclosure of your name to a friend when you send a friend an invitation to join the Protect My Public Media Campaign through the web site.
-In these circumstances, the information is provided for the sole purpose of––and only to the extent necessary for––delivering letters written by a user to his or her Congressional representative, providing services for and on behalf of ProtectMyPublicMedia.org, or serving other internal purposes of ProtectMyPublicMedia.org, NPR, APTS, local NPR and PBS member stations, or participating national public media distributors and producers.
-Visitors to ProtectMyPublicMedia.org using a mobile device should be aware that the wireless carrier for your mobile device may collect personally-identifying information and geolocation data.
-Visitors should check the privacy policies of their wireless carriers for additional information.
+Excluding content provided by the visitor when participating in ProtectMyPublicMedia.org social networking features, forums, or discussions, or when uploading content to ProtectMyPublicMedia.org, submitting a comment to a blog, or otherwise Submitting User Materials to ProtectMyPublicMedia.org, which may become public as discussed above, personally-identifying information collected by ProtectMyPublicMedia.org is not provided to outside parties except ACPR, APTS Action, NPR, APTS, local NPR and PBS member stations, campaign partners, national and public media distributors and producers that participate in ProtectMyPublicMedia.org, ProtectMyPublicMedia.org service vendors, and other third parties when the visitor specifically consents to such distribution (such as the disclosure of your name, email address, and address to a lawmaker or their staff when you sign a petition or otherwise to urge lawmakers to support public media, or the disclosure of your name to a friend when you send a friend an invitation to join the Protect My Public Media Campaign through the website).
+In these circumstances, the information is provided for the sole purpose of, and only to the extent necessary for, delivering the emails to your friend, delivering petitions and letters to lawmakers and their staffs, providing services for and on behalf of ProtectMyPublicMedia.org, or serving other internal purposes and marketing, membership and communication purposes of ProtectMyPublicMedia.org, ACPR, APTS Action, NPR, APTS, local NPR and PBS member stations, campaign partners, or participating national public media distributors and producers.
+Visitors to ProtectMyPublicMedia.org using a mobile device should be aware that the wireless carrier for mobile device or the automobile manufacturer may collect personally-identifying information and geolocation data.
+Visitors should check the privacy policies of their wireless carriers and automobile manufacturers for additional information.

-13-18: You must be at least 18 years old in order to Submit any User Materials on or through ProtectMyPublicMedia.org, including the “Tell Your Story” feature of the site.
-Visitors between the ages of 13 and 18 must obtain permission from their parents or guardians before registering for e-mail updates or newsletters, writing a letter to Congress through ProtectMyPublicMedia.org, sharing the Protect My Public Media campaign with others, or any other ProtectMyPublicMedia.org service that requires submitting any personally-identifying information.
+13-18: You must be at least 18 years old in order to Submit any User Materials on or through ProtectMyPublicMedia.org.
+Visitors between the ages of 13 and 18 must obtain permission from their parents or guardians before registering for email updates or newsletters, writing a letter or signing a petition to Congress through ProtectMyPublicMedia.org, sharing the Protect My Public Media campaign with others, or any other ProtectMyPublicMedia.org service that requires submitting any personally-identifying information.

-Corrections to Personal Data; Opting Out
+Corrections to Registrations; Opting Out of Communications

 Links to Other Sites and Services